 If a male has high iodine levels, could it affect his fertility (ability to get partner pregnant) or increase the chance of birth defects?

 This is not known.
 There is one small study that found high iodine levels in men who were attending an infertility clinic.
 This study noted that these men also had some changes in their sperm.
-It is not clear if it was due to higher iodine levels.
-There are no studies looking at birth defects, but it is unlikely that a man’s iodine levels would affect his chances to affect his baby’s development.
+It is not clear if the changes were due to higher iodine levels or other factors.
+There are no studies looking at birth defects, but it is unlikely that a man’s iodine levels would affect the baby’s development.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.wpengine.com/fact-sheets/paternal-exposures-pregnancy/.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/.